-Even though I knew the app would not sell much —times had changed & apps no longer drew much attention— I hate to leave projects unfinished.
+Even though I knew the app would not sell much —times had changed & app prices were crashing— I hate to leave projects unfinished.
 I dusted off those programming skills & finished the Mosteiro dos Jerónimos app.
 The sense of self-satisfaction was worth more than any check from Google.
 Still looks fantastic to this day!

 Guiding tours & very necessary blog redesign took up most of the year, but I finished a mini-version of the Catholic heritage guide… a teaser of things to come.
-All electronic versions of guides were removed from sale permanently.
+All apps were removed from sale permanently.
 Investing extra time to tech & programming updates didn’t fit with the new vision of Endless Mile.

 Over the course of ten years, Endless Mile has changed & grown along with me.
-A collaborative effort suddenly forced to go solo, I’ve spent a lot of time over the past decade developing EM on my own.
-And with no small amount of worry!
+A collaborative effort forced to go solo, I’ve spent a lot of time over the past decade developing EM on my own.
 But no apologies… life sometimes gets in the way of business growth.
 On a positive note this project has fueled my interests, kept me motivated to learn & given me something to be very proud of.
 While actual income varies wildly from year to year, I’m happy to say that Endless Mile has guided many thousands of people around the world.
 We hope to do so for another ten years!